-Our research focus on cancer immunology and immunotherapy, cell signaling, and gene expression regulation.
-We are developing a number of algorithms and tools to analyze high throughput genomics data, including RNA-seq, WES, CRISPR Screen, single cell, spatial transcriptomics, ATAC-seq data, etc. When data lead us to unexpected but interesting results, we also design experiments on the bench hoping to understand the underlying mechanisms.
-In addition, we are also developing mulitple experimental paltforms to perturb both immune and cancer cells and study their effects in tumor microenvironment.
-Through data integration and algorithm development and experimental designs, we try to model the specificity and function in tumor development, progression, drug response and resistance.
+Our research focuses on cancer immunology and immunotherapy and aims to provide definitive mechanistic insights to key questions in the field.
+We use advanced tools to understand tumor immunity and immunotherapy response.
+We have developed multiple algorithms to analyze high throughput sequencing data, including RNA-seq, WES, single cell, spatial transcriptomics, ATAC-seq data, etc. When data lead us to unexpected but interesting results, we also design experiments on the bench hoping to understand the underlying mechanisms.
+In addition, we have developed multiple experimental platforms such as CRISPR screens, mouse models, cellular immunology, and molecular biology to perturb both immune and cancer cells and study their effects in the tumor microenvironment.
+These approaches will enable a new understanding of the tumor microenvironment and provide new ideas for clinical immunotherapy.

 Single cell and other omics

 We are using omics data to investigate the complex factors influencing antitumor immunity in single-cell research.
 To handle the growing data complexity, we're developing machine learning and statistical methods.
 By analyzing these data, we aim to better understand the interplay between different biological factors in the tumor microenvironment and identify key regulatory genes.
 Our research will help unravel the regulatory networks within the tumor microenvironment and shed light on previously underappreciated biological factors in antitumor immunity, paving the way for more effective cancer treatments.